1956 World Professional Match-play Championship: Final

 The final was over 73 frames, and was played from 5 to 10 March at the Tower Circus, Blackpool.
 Davis won the opening frame and took a 4–2 lead during the afternoon session, making a break of 96 in the fourth frame.
 Pulman, who compiled a break of 85 in the ninth frame, led 7–5 after the opening day.
 After the second afternoon session, the players were level at 9–9, Davis having compiled a 104 break in the 18th frame.
 Davis won the first frame on the second evening, but Pulman then claimed five consecutive frames to lead 14–10 after the second day.
 Davis reduced his deficit to two frames at 19–17 after the third day, during which he made his second century break of the final, a 102, in the afternoon session.

 Pulman won four of the six frames on the fourth afternoon, to lead 23–19.
 In the evening, Davis took the first three frames and the fifth frame, leaving Pulman 25–23 ahead.
 The following day, the scores were level at both 25–25 and 27–27.
 Pulman constructed a 104 break in the fourth frame of the afternoon.
 He won four of the six evening frames, to take a 31–29 lead into the last day.
 On the sixth day, Davis won five of the six frames in the afternoon session to lead 34–32.
 He then added three of the first four frames in the evening to achieve a winning margin at 37–33.
 After dead frames, the final score was 38–35.

 According to authors Luke Williams and Paul Gadsby, "It was, Pulman admitted, the bitterest disappointment of his career."
-Snooker commentor Ted Lowe wrote in 1984 that Pulman "looked like a winner ... when leading 31–29 at the start of the final day but experience told and Fred ended up champion".
+Snooker commentator Ted Lowe wrote in 1984 that Pulman "looked like a winner ... when leading 31–29 at the start of the final day but experience told and Fred ended up champion".
 In 2012, snooker historian Clive Everton claimed that Pulman "in retrospect believed that it had done him no good to spend two hours in bed with the daughter of a snooker dignitary just prior to the resumption of play [on the last day]".
 It was the last of eight world snooker titles won by Davis, who chose not to enter the 1957 World Professional Match-play Championship.